MichalisHadjikakou/GFSI-MRM/README.md

 ## Description

-This repository provides the underlying code to reproduce the analysis for the manuscript titled **_Mitigating risk of exceeding environmental limits requires ambitious food system interventions_**, currently under review.
+This repository provides the underlying code to reproduce the analysis for the manuscript titled **_Ambitious food system interventions required to mitigate the risk of exceeding Earth’s environmental limits (see pre-print on EarthArXiv)._**, submitted.
 A [pre-print](https://doi.org/10.31223/X50H2B) of the manuscript is available from _EarthArXiv_ (DOI: https://doi.org/10.31223/X50H2B).

 ## Getting Started